Carlos Slim’s Net Worth, Houses and Cars He is Known For

 Carlos slim Museum in Mexico City

-The artwork and artifacts inside are worth almost a billion dollars.
 Distributed between six main exhibition rooms, it is one of the largest museums of its kind in Latin America.
 The Soumaya Museum is largely dominated by works from European and Mexican artists.
-An entire section in the museum is dedicated to religious arts, including a Mexican portrait of the Virgin of Guadalupe and a Spanish painting of the Virgin of Toledo.
+An entire section of the museum is dedicated to religious arts, including a Mexican portrait of the Virgin of Guadalupe and a Spanish painting of the Virgin of Toledo.

 Carlos Slim’s Car Collection